Palinody/FFCL/README.md

     - Options
       - `bucket_size(ssize_t)`: the maximum number of samples that a leaf node can contain
       - `max_depth(ssize_t)`: the maximum recursion depth of the tree.
 The `max_depth` takes priority over `bucket_size`, meaning that if the maximum recursion depth cannot be satisfied without violating the bucket size condition, the latter may not be fulfilled.
-      - `axis_selection_policy`: `IndexedHighestVarianceBuild` (default) or `IndexedMaximumSpreadBuild`.
+      - `axis_selection_policy`: `HighestVarianceBuild` (default) or `MaximumSpreadBuild`.
 Custom policies can be implmented and used.
       - `feature_mask({feature_index_0, feature_index_1, ..., feature_index_n})`: dynamic feature mask used the select the features of interest for the axis selection procedure during the build phase.
 The feature indices can be specified in any order, as long as `0 <= feature_index_j < n_features`.
 Duplicates feature indices should result in valid results but it would bias the axis selection procedure and thus defeat its purpose.
-      - `splitting_rule_policy`: `IndexedQuickselectMedianRange` (default): quickselect median selection strategy for partitioning the children leaves around the pivot median value of the binary tree.
+      - `splitting_rule_policy`: `QuickselectMedianRange` (default): quickselect median selection strategy for partitioning the children leaves around the pivot median value of the binary tree.
-  - `KDTree`: kd-tree without index but with much less features than `KDTreeIndexed`.
-It was just implemented for experiments purposes against `KDTreeIndexed` but it doesnt seem to have anything better other than no index creation overhead.
+  - `KDTree`: kd-tree without index but with much less features than `KDTree`.
+It was just implemented for experiments purposes against `KDTree` but it doesnt seem to have anything better other than no index creation overhead.
   - `LowerTriangleMatrixPrecomputedPairwiseDistances` currently used for the pairwise distance values that can be buffered for `KMedoids`.

 - ### Distance functions